Prism (Katy Perry album): Awards and nominations

+Listicles

 Commercial performance

 Prism made its official debut in Ireland, where it charted atop the charts.
 In the United States, the album opened at the top spot on the US Billboard 200, becoming her second consecutive number one album in the country.
 The album sold 286,000 copies in its first week.
 Prism acquired the largest first week sum by a female artist for 2013, surpassing Miley Cyrus' Bangerz (270,000 copies).
 However, this feat was surpassed by Beyoncé's self-titled fifth album, Beyoncé (617,213 digital copies), released in December 2013.
 At the time of its release Prism had the fourth highest first week sales of the year for a pop record, trailing behind Daft Punk's May 2013 album Random Access Memories, which sold 339,000 copies and Justin Timberlake's The 20/20 Experience which debuted to 968,000 copies and its follow-up The 20/20 Experience – 2 of 2 which debuted to just 350,000 copies.
 The first week sales also marks Perry's highest weekly sales, with her previous album Teenage Dream selling 192,000 copies in its first week in August 2010.
 Prism has the highest first week sales for a female pop artist since Madonna's twelfth studio album, MDNA.
 Prism sold 92,000 copies during its second week of availability, falling to number two on the Billboard 200.
 This represented the smallest sales dip for a number one album in the United States since the August 2013 release of The Civil Wars.
 Prism spent 17 weeks in the top-ten on the chart.
 The album has been certified quintuple platinum by the Recording Industry Association of America (RIAA), and has sold 1.74 million copies in the United States as of August 2020.
 In June 2014, Billboard announced its Mid Year Top 20 Best-selling albums with Prism coming in at number 9 with sales of 453,000 in 2014 alone.
 Pharrell Williams and Perry were the only two people in to have an album and a single in the Mid Year Top 10 charts.
 In February 2015, following Perry's performance at the Super Bowl XLIX halftime show, sales for the album increased by 85% and the album rebounded back into the Top 50.